amplication/docs/docs/premium-features/break-the-monolith.md

 1. **Add New Service** creates a new service so that you can drag-and-drop entities between
 2. **Fetch Updates From Server** gets any updates from the server.
 This is useful in case updates were made during the monolith update process.
-3. **Discard Changes** discards all changes and brings you back into Overiew Mode.
+3. **Discard Changes** discards all changes and brings you back into Overview Mode.
 4. **Apply Plan** applies your changes and brings you to the confirmation screen.

 <!--